getreu/tp-note/doc/source/tp-note--manpage.md

        `<{{ file | tag }}{{ file | stem }}{{ file | ext | prepend_dot }}>`_

-As a result, all future notes are created as `*.rst` files.
+As a result, all future notes are created as '`*.rst`' files.

 In principle, you can define templates for every possible lightweight markup language.
 However, _Tp-Note_'s internal viewer is limited to _Markdown_ and